vladgabriel792/example_csr/README.md

 To use the application, simply open the index.html file in a web browser.
 It does not rely on external frameworks or libraries, making it easy to deploy and customize.

 Contributions and feedback are welcome via pull requests or issues on the GitHub repository.
-The application is open source under the MIT License.

-Enjoy using the web application!

 # Pre-requisites

 - Clone the repository and open the root folder via IDE ( ex.
 Visual Studio Code )
 - Look for the plugin called 'Live Server' under VScode plugins section
 - Right-click index.html file and select 'Open With Live Server'
+- Explore the application

 - Explore the application via browser :)